Caves and Karst

 Karst develops over millions of years and probably began to form soon after the carbonate rocks were deposited 500 to about 350 million years ago.
 Karst is an erosional process that changes the landscape by removing the carbonate rock at the surface and underground.
 The erosion may be physical, when pieces of rock are moved, or it may be chemical, when the rock is dissolved into its components and carried away in solution.
 Limestone and dolostone are subject to both physical and chemical erosion, but it is chemical erosion that produces most karst landforms.
-The result is similar to what happens when water flows onto a block of sugar or salt, only in rock, the features develop much more slowly.
+The result is similar to what happens when water flows onto a cube of sugar, but in rock, the features develop much slower.
 The carbonate minerals are removed by the water, leaving behind a small hole that over time becomes larger and may eventually form an enlarged joint, sinkhole, or part of an underground network of caves.
 The minerals dissolved in the water may later be redeposited as cave stalagmites and stalactites.

-Surface water flow in some minor streams may be diverted underground through fractures and openings in carbonate rock.
-This creates stream sinks and disappearing streams where, at certain times of the year, river flow is entirely underground, leaving dry valleys on the surface (Fig. 3).
-Occasionally, streams do not completely cut a valley because all of the water goes underground, leaving a blind valley that ends in a wall with no surface outlet (Fig. 3).
-Ground water returns to the surface at springs—in some places within the drainage basin where it first entered the ground, in other places, in a different surface valley and drainage (Fig. 3).
+Surface-water flow in some minor streams may be diverted underground through fractures and openings in carbonate rock.
+This creates stream sinks and disappearing streams, where at certain times of the year, river flow is entirely underground, leaving dry valleys on the surface (Fig. 3).
+In places, streams may not completely cut a valley because all of the water goes underground, leaving a blind valley that ends in a wall with no surface outlet (Fig. 3).
+Groundwater returns to the surface at springs—in some places within the drainage basin where it first entered the ground, in other places, in a different surface valley and drainage (Fig. 3).
 Water emerging at springs in a karst landscape may have been underground for years or for only a few hours.

-Caves excite interest both as places to explore and as places to study.
-They usually maintain a climate separate from that above ground.
-Caves "breathe"— exchanging air between the cave and the surface in response to changes in outside air temperature and barometric pressure.
-The temperature inside southeastern Minnesota caves (away from an entrance) remains constant year-round, not varying by more than a degree from 49° F, approximately the annual average surface temperature.
+Caves usually maintain a climate separate from that above ground.
+Caves "breathe"—exchanging air between the cave and the surface in response to changes in outside air temperature and barometric pressure.
+The temperature inside southeast Minnesota caves (away from an entrance) remains constant all year, not varying by more than a degree from 49° F, approximately the annual average surface temperature.
 Caves in different climate zones have temperatures that reflect the average surface temperature for that zone.
 The environment in caves that are wet or contain streams is also very damp, with relative humidity levels that are usually above 90 percent.

 Protected from the more rapid erosion that occurs on the surface, caves contain indicators of past geologic events.
 The formation of a cave is, itself, a geologic event.
-The cave passages and the cave walls, by their shape, structure, and location, can be used to tell if passages formed above or below a water table or when passages formed relative to one another.
-Mineral deposits and cave formations (also called speleothems) such as stalagmites and stalactites are indications of air-filled passages and flowing or dripping water.
-A handy way to remember which is which is that stalactites "hang tight to the ceiling" and stalagmites "might reach the ceiling from the floor."
+Cave passages and walls, by their shape, structure, and location, can be used to tell if passages formed above or below a water table or when passages formed relative to one another.
+Mineral deposits and cave formations (also called speleothems), such as stalagmites and stalactites, are indications of air-filled passages and flowing or dripping water.
+A handy way to remember the names is that stalactites "hang tight to the ceiling," and stalagmites "might reach the ceiling from the floor."
 Both form where water drips from the ceiling.
 A third type of speleothem is flowstone and consists of horizontal mineral layers deposited by water moving across a surface.
 The presence of sediments implies transport and deposition by water, usually via streams and floods.
 Some cave sediment is actually a residue that did not dissolve with the limestone.

-Most karst problems in Minnesota are associated with pollution of ground and surface water, although the occasional collapsing sinkhole is cause for local concern.
-The easy and rapid movement of water between the surface and subsurface through sinkholes, joints, streams, and springs increases the potential for both ground- and surface-water contamination.
+Most karst problems in Minnesota are associated with pollution of groundwater and surface water, although the occasional collapsing sinkhole can be locally catastrophic.
+The easy and rapid movement of water between the surface and subsurface through sinkholes, joints, streams, and springs increases the potential for both groundwater and surface-water contamination.
 Agricultural and industrial chemicals, home and urban wastes, and sewage can easily move into the underground water system and be rapidly transported to other locations.
-This can contaminate a large area of the ground-water system within the limestone, but can also affect adjacent aquifers and streams where the water returns to the surface.
-Dye tracing has been used to establish connections between surface inputs and springs, and to identify subsurface drainage basins for several areas in southeastern Minnesota.
+This can contaminate a large area of the groundwater system within the limestone, but can also affect adjacent aquifers and streams where the water returns to the surface.
+Dye tracing has been used to establish connections between surface inputs and springs, and to identify subsurface drainage basins for several areas in southeast Minnesota.

 Around the world there is evidence that caves have been explored since prehistoric time.
-Even now new caves are forming and waiting to be found.
-Thus, the adventure of underground exploration is likely to continue.
-A major lure of exploring underground is in the chance to see sights only a few others have seen.
+Even now, new caves are forming, and many existing caves are unmapped.
+The adventure of underground exploration appeals to many people.
+A major lure of exploring caves is the chance to see sights only a few others have seen.

 The best way to start exploring caves is by visiting commercial caves in Minnesota and surrounding states.
-Mystery Cave, part of Forestville State Park in Preston, and Niagara Cave in Harmony, both in Fillmore County, are the only Minnesota caves open to the general public for commercial tours during the summer.
-Mystery is the largest cave in the upper Midwest with over 12 miles of mapped passages.
+Mystery Cave, in Forestville/Mystery Cave State Park in Preston, and Niagara Cave in Harmony, both in Fillmore County, are the only Minnesota caves open to the public for tours.
+Mystery is the largest cave in the upper Midwest, with over 12 miles of mapped passages.
 Niagara Cave contains an excellent example of an underground river, complete with waterfall.